AnonymerNiklasistanonym/RaspiForBeginners/README.md

    ```

 When the command terminates all of your system software (kernel and over packages) should be the latest of your current distribution.

+Remember, that `apt` is the paket-manager of Debian Derivates.
+If you're using arch/fedora/etc. you must search your own manager.
+Here a uncomplete List of some managers:

+- `pacman`for Arch Linux and (i think so) all Derivates
+- `dnf` on Fedora (since version 22) (older versions: `yum`, less powerfull)
+- I never used others but oN [this Wikipedia Site](https://en.wikipedia.org/wiki/Package_manager#Comparison_of_commands) are written some more :)

 # 8. Program on it